-As believers in GM technology, and having seen the benefits nurture farmers and society alike, we are proud―in fact, you’ll see many of our accomplishments under “GMOs and the Future of Agriculture: http://gmoanswers.com/explore.
+As believers in GM technology, and having seen the benefits nurture farmers and society alike, we are proud―in fact, you’ll see many of our accomplishments under “GMOs and the Future of Agriculture."
 And you’ll find no excuses here―just our attempt at a straightforward response to a good question.

 We absolutely do support the right of consumers to choose food that is healthy and nutritious.
-And although we do not sell food products directly to consumers, we support food companies’ decisions to voluntarily label food products for the presence or absence of GMOs, so consumers who wish to can choose food that is not made with GMO ingredients.
-Some companies have opted to use such voluntarily labels such as “USDA organic” or “Non-GMO Project Verified.”
+And although we do not sell food products directly to consumers, we support food companies’ decisions to voluntarily label food products for the presence or absence of GMOs, so consumers who wish to can choose food that is not made with GM ingredients.
+Some companies have opted to use voluntary labels, such as “USDA Organic."

-We do support mandatory labeling of food, including GMO food, if such food presents a safety risk to a certain population, for example, those allergic to a food ingredient.
-We believe the harm in mandating labeling for GMO food, just because it is a GMO food, is that such a label would convey to consumers that foods made from the farmers’ crops grown with our seeds are less safe, less nutritious or somehow different from conventional or organic food.
+We do support mandatory labeling of food, including GM food, if such food presents a safety risk to a certain population―for example, those allergic to a food ingredient.
+We believe the harm in mandating labeling for GM food, just because it is a GM food, is that such a label would convey to consumers that foods made from the farmers’ crops grown with our seeds are less safe than, less nutritious than or somehow different from conventional or organic food.

-But there has never been any evidence linking a food safety or health risk to the consumption of GMO foods.
-There are hundreds of independent studies that demonstrate this (Check out independent studies at BioFortified), in addition to the determinations from scientific and regulatory authorities around the world that GMO foods on the market are as safe and nutritious as their non GMO counterparts [See FDA information here].
-There have been a few studies that have asserted such a risk exists but each of these studies has been found not to be credible, essentially “debunked” by the global scientific community.
+But there has never been any evidence linking a food-safety or health risk to the consumption of GM foods.
+There are hundreds of independent studies that demonstrate this (check out independent studies at Biofortified), in addition to the determinations from scientific and regulatory authorities around the world that GM foods on the market are as safe and nutritious as their non-GM counterparts (see FDA information here).
+A few studies have asserted that such a risk exists, but each of these studies has been found not to be credible, essentially “debunked” by the global scientific community.

-Regarding seed price, each company sets its’ prices based on a number of factors, including customer value, product performance, and commodity prices as well as input prices.
-GM seeds may cost more because of the increasing investment required, from innovation to securing the necessary regulatory approvals and being good product stewards.
-Just as you would expect today’s fully loaded, modern cars to cost more than a Model-T, high-quality seed costs more today than in the past, and deliver more benefits.
+Regarding seed price, each company sets its prices based on a number of factors, including customer value, product performance and commodity prices, as well as input prices.
+GM seeds may cost more because of the increasing investment they require, from innovation to securing the necessary regulatory approvals and being good product stewards.
+Just as you would expect today’s fully loaded, modern cars to cost more than a Model-T, high-quality seed costs more today than in the past, and delivers more benefits.